icza/golab/README.md

 (there must be a free straight line to it).
 You may queue multiple target points forming a path.
 Right click clears the path.
 You may also use the arrow keys on your keyboard.

-You may try out the game in your browser here: _Coming soon..._
+You may try out the game in your browser if it supports WebAssembly and WebGL here: https://icza.github.io/golab/

 ![Screenshot](https://raw.githubusercontent.com/icza/golab/master/screenshot-golab.png)